anytizer/todi.lmms/README.md

 Todi (ie. todi.lmms) generates Raag based classical notations (SARGAMs).
 Later, these notations can be translated for use with LMMS Software through XML Midi Clip import feature.
 An [intermediary software](https://github.com/anytizer/swar.lmms) is required to convert these classical notes into XML Midi Clip for LMMS.

+Being random notes, they are unpredictable.
+But since flow of notations stays within the notes range defined by a [Raag](https://en.wikipedia.org/wiki/Raga), it feels melodious.
+Here is one sample of such melody: [Computer Sings](https://github.com/anytizer/melodies.lmms/tree/main/melodies/Computer-Sings-01/project/).